jennifermulroy/02-Python/README.md

 # Automate Your Day Job with Python

-Python scripts were written to analyze two hypothetical companys' financial records, PyRamen and PyBank, to automate daily workflow processes.
+Python is used to analyze two hypothetical companys' financial records, PyRamen and PyBank, to automate daily workflow processes.

 ### PyRamen